 Ultra-short bonds can offer investors two primary opportunities.
 First is the potential for a higher yield over a money market fund,1 while still maintaining a focus on principal protection and lower volatility.
 Second is the ability for investors to build more mitigation against interest-rate risk than with longer-term bond investments.

 With a duration of less than one year, ultra-short bonds have less sensitivity to increasing interest rates than medium- or long-term bond funds.
-Ultra-short bond funds also have less credit risk when compared to longer-duration bond funds.
+Ultra-short bond funds also have less credit risk when compared with longer-duration bond funds.
 Although return potential is also lower, an overall lower risk profile can be critical to capital preservation.

+Source: BNY Mellon Investment Management.
 Charts are provided for illustrative purposes and are not indicative of the past or future performance of any BNY Mellon product.

 Ultra-short bonds come into their own when interest rates are expected to rise as they are less susceptible to rate increases.

 Current market context

 With US GDP rising and inflation already above the 2% target rate (year-over-year Consumer Price Index inflation: 8.55%, as of April 2022), the US Federal Reserve (Fed) has already raised the federal funds rate by 25 basis points—and has signaled further increases through 2022.
 The Fed started reducing the pace of its monthly bond purchases in November 2021, pulling back on the amount of help it had been providing markets and the economy having once spent US$120bn a month buying assets such as Treasuries and mortgage-backed securities.
 Shrinkage in the Fed’s balance sheet, also known as quantitative tightening (QT), may start as early as after the Fed’s meeting in May.

 Market-based monetary policy expectations